 Speaking of house plants we want to scatter them throughout the house to add splashes of greenery and a boho vibe.
 I’ve still got my tiered plant stand which will hold a lot and we’ve got a cute kitchen windowsill which will house some too.

 We both have slightly different style, Daisy’s definitely more glam and minimalist than me and I’m slightly more bohemian with lots more trinkets, but both of us want our bedrooms to feel calm, cosy and feminine.
+After recently purchasing king size bed frames for our new rooms, we’ve been looking to buy some new bedding.
 We’re thinking neutral bedding, lots of pillows to add splashes of colour and texture and inspirational prints.

 This set up is beautiful, I love the mix of textures and the oversized prints above the bed.